 Consumer research is an invaluable tool in gathering data to identify how to optimise concepts to become their best.

-There are various ways in which consumer research can be undertaken and here are brief descriptions of the main approaches I use:
+There are various ways in which consumer research can be undertake, here are brief descriptions of the approaches I use:

 Qualitative Research Programmes